About the Journal

 Indexed by: Medline/PubMed, PubMed Central, European PubMed, Scopus, EBSCO

-Lead times: Average time to first decision: 14 days; Average time from acceptance to first publication: 10 days
+Lead times: Average time to first decision: 18 days

-In order to make original research available faster than traditional print publishing allows, articles accepted for publication in Diabetes are published online ahead of print 3–5 days after acceptance.
+In order to make original research available faster than traditional print publishing allows, articles accepted for publication in Diabetes Care are published online ahead of print 5–6 weeks after acceptance, after copyediting, composition, and proofreading.
 Online Ahead of Print articles are citable by DOI.
-DOIs for ADA journals articles begin with 10.2337, followed by the article number assigned when the manuscript was submitted online via the manuscript submission system (e.g., 10.2337/db16-1234).
+DOIs for ADA journals articles begin with 10.2337, followed by the article number assigned when the manuscript was submitted online via the manuscript submission system (e.g., 10.2337/dc16-1234).

 All articles become freely accessible 12 months after the print publication date.
 In addition, the following are freely available immediately upon publication:

-ADA-authored articles, including the annual Scientific Sessions Abstract supplement
+- ADA-authored articles, including ADA Position Statements and the annual Standards of Medical Care supplement

 The access icons found to the right of the article title on the article page, table of contents, and search result views indicate whether the article is freely available () or accessible with an active subscription () / available for purchase ().